Ferdinand Bohlmann: Work

-Bohlmann's main area of work was natural products chemistry, especially terpenes and polyynes.
+Bohlmann's main area of work was natural product chemistry, especially terpenes and polyynes.
 These were mainly isolated from plants of the Asteraceae family, (formerly Compositae), and their structure was elucidated.
 Bohlmann also worked on the characterization of quinolizidine alkaloids.
 Bohlmann's list of publications includes around 1300 publications.
 His collaboration with the biodiversity informatics working group at the Berlin Botanical Garden resulted in a system with which the chemical substances of the Compositae were made accessible in a database, the "Bohlmann Files".
 The Bohlmann-Rahtz pyridine synthesis is named after Bohlmann and Dieter Rahtz.

 Honors

 In 1954, he received the lecturer prize of the Fonds der Chemischen Industrie.
-In 1958 he was awarded the Göttingen Academy Prize.
+In 1958, he was awarded the Göttingen Academy Prize.
 The Bohlmann Lecture series was established in his honor in 1989 at the Institute for Chemistry at the TU Berlin.
 From 2004 to 2018 this event was funded by the Schering Foundation.
 Since 2019 the event has been carried out in cooperation with Bayer AG.